 - You are a current University of Melbourne student

 - You are a current Trinity College Foundation Studies student

-Once your application is successfully submitted, you will have received two emails from the University:
+Once your application is successfully submitted, you will receive two emails from the University:

-- The first email is sent after you save your personal details in the application system.
-This email contains the temporary credentials you require to be able to log in and view/amend your application prior to submission.
+- You'll receive an email after you save your personal details in our application system.
+This email contains your temporary application ID, this allows you to login to your application account.

-- The second email is sent after you have paid your application fee (if required), agreed to the terms and conditions on the Confirmation page and pressed the 'Confirm' button.
-The email will confirm successful submission of your application, summarise your application and provide you with details of where additional application documentation can be submitted.
+- The second email is sent after you have paid your application fee (if required) and submitted your application.
+This email confirms the successful submission of your application.
+It will summarise your application details, and provide you with details about uploading application documentation.